OCA/web/web_widget_x2many_2d_matrix/README.rst

     The field that indicates the x value of a point field_y_axis
-    The field that indicates the y value of a point field_label_x_axis
+    The field that indicates the y value of a point x_axis_clickable
+    It indicates if the X axis allows to be clicked for navigating to the field (if it's a many2one field).
+True by default y_axis_clickable
+   It indicates if the Y axis allows to be clicked for navigating to the field (if it's a many2one field).
+True by default field_label_x_axis
     Use another field to display in the table header field_label_y_axis